TulasiThotakura/Scrutinization-of-Mammogram-Images-using-Deep-Learning/README.md

 function.

 The Breast Ultrasound Images Dataset was gathered by Dr. Aly Fahmy and his group.
-To download the original BUSI dataset. click here
+To download the original BUSI dataset. [https://scholar.cu.edu.eg/Dataset_BUSI.zip]